kristianmandrup/rules-applier/README.md

 ## Rule application

-Rule application is always performed in an `ExecutionContext`
+Rule application is always performed in an `ApplyContext`

-### Execution Context
+### Apply Context

-All rules are applied in an execution context
+All rules are applied in an apply context

-`ruleExecutionContext = new ExecutionContext(rulesRepository)`
+`ruleApplyContext = new ApplyContext(rulesRepository)`

 ```js
 ucan: (actions, subjects, ctx) ->